 According to the popular beliefs and Holy Quran, Bakrid has a special significance.

 History Of Bakrid

-Thus, Abraham decided to surrender his lone son who was only thirteen years old at that time.
+Thus, Abraham decided to surrender his only son who was merely thirteen years old at that time.
 When Abraham told his son about his dream, the 13-year-old didn't hesitate or rebel against this order.

 Abraham was quite surprised and, at the same time, he felt very proud of his son.
 However, the moment Abraham was on the verge of sacrificing his son, Abraham heard God's voice saying that now there is no need to perform the sacrifice because Abraham had passed the loyalty test.